Three Generations of Family History

 Below are some family history questions to consider before we work together.
 You don’t need to write anything down or send anything in advance.
 You may need to do a little research, however, by asking your parents or other family members.
 Don’t worry if there are answers you can’t get.
 What you already know will be enough.

 - Who left?

-- Who was adopted or who gave a child up for adoption?
+- Who was adopted or who chose adoption for their child?

 - Who died in childbirth?

-- Who had a stillborn birth, miscarriage or abortion?
+- Who had a stillbirth, miscarriage, or abortion?

 - Who suffered in war?

-- Who died in or participated in the holocaust?
+- Who died in or participated in the Holocaust or some other genocide?